sp6hfe/e-CzasPL/inc/DataDecoder/README.md

 * initialization value: `0x00`
 * checksum is calculated `over scrambled data` (meaning data validation is pretty straight-forward)

+## Time data scrambling

+On transmission side bits 27 to 63 of the time frame are scrambled using 0x0A47554D2B scrambling word which in ASCII world mean `\nGUM+`.
+Out of the magic number only 37 least significant bits are used for scrambling.

+Scrambling is effectively a process of bits XORing.
+MSb of the scrambled data is XORed with MSb of the scrambling word, next bit of the data is XORed with next bit of the scrambling word and so on.

+On reception side it is needed to reverse the operation by effectively doing the same operation.
+This time it is called de-scrambling.

+Scrambling is a form of data encryption, but whenever you publicly show the key there is no point in doing so.
+Probably there will be a service, in future, where some of the time frames will be encrypted using a key shared only with trusted partners who may be signing an NDA or other agreements.
+This may be to increase level of trust in the synchronization achieved over the radio link.
+By that time all mechanisms are already in place :)

 [1]: https://e-czas.gum.gov.pl/e-czas-radio/
 [2]: https://en.wikipedia.org/wiki/Phase-shift_keying